fnipo/fnipo.github.io/docs/_posts/2025-09-16-consumers-producers-migrations-strategies.md

 Old consumers would still process messages from the old topic.
 And in the meanwhile, the new consumers will be already consuming from the new source.

+This approach allows for dark launches to give confidence in the transition.
+For instance, the new consumer may run in parallel with feature flags to disable side effects, just logging outputs to compare side-by-side old vs. new flows.

 Lastly, the old topic's consumers can be removed as part of a housekeeping effort.
 The steps for this typically looks like this:
 1. Phase out the old topic's producer so no new messages are added to the old topic.
 2. Wait until the old topic dries out and all messages are consumed.
 3. Remove the old topic's consumers.

-This approach allows for dark launches to give confidence in the transition.
-Where the new consumer runs in parallel without side effects, logging outputs to compare side-by-side old vs. new flows.

 ### When Consumers Aren't Idempotent

 Without idempotency, consumers must perform a hard switch.
-The challenge is ensuring the new consumer group starts processing from the equivalent offset from the equivalent offset of the old group, without reprocessing or skipping messages.
+The challenge is ensuring the new consumer group starts processing from the equivalent offset of the old group, without reprocessing or skipping messages.

 Read more in the Hard Switches post (coming soon...).